henrybit/OpenMemory/README.md

 - **Local or cloud** - Run with your own embeddings or use OpenAI/Gemini
 - **Framework agnostic** - Works with any LLM or agent system
 - **Migration** - Easily migrate from Mem0, Zep and Supermemory.
+- **Vercel AI SDK** - We support Vercel AI SDK via api.
+- **Ingestion** - We support ingestion of docx, pdf, txt, audio, video, url.
+- **Web Dashboard** - A self-hosted web dashboard is included, so managing memories becomes effortless.
+- **Chat with Memories** - In the self-hosted web dashboard, you can chat with your memories, ask them questions, etc.

 ### Uses